 LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the most superior and extensive stock of Furniture ever exhibited in the city, to which he invites the attention of housekeepers and others in want of superior articles in his line pledging entire satisfaction in quality and price.
-His stock composed of Sofas, Divans, Parlor chairs, Mahogany wandrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
+His stock s composed of Sofas, Divans, Parlor chairs, Mahogany wandrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
 He will also make to order any article in his line, as he has some of the best workmen in the city in his employ.
-He solicits a call from his fairness to the Undertaking Department, for which purpose he will keep a good assort-ment of Burial Cases of every description.
-He will have in attendance on funeral occasions a careful driver and my stock before purchasing elsewhere.
-A. C. HARRISON, No. 123 Sycamore street, Petersburg, Va.
+He solicits a call from his friends and the public.
+He will pay particular attention to the Undertaking Department, for which purpose he will keep a good assort-ment of Burial Cases of every description.
+He will have in attendance on funeral occasions a careful driver and

-Petersburg, Va., April 9, 1860.
-WAYS and BUGGIES, made expressly for Virginia and North-Carolina.
+WEEKLY ARRIVALS OF CARRIAGES, Rocka-WAYS and BUGGIES, made expressly for Virginia and North-Carolina.
 They are of the latest style and superior workmanship.
 Also, SADDLES and HARNESS of the best materials, and of my own manufacture.
-Call and see
+Call and see my stock before purchasing elsewhere.